 How to manage risks

-Standard protocol for risk management involves three key elements:
+Standard protocol for a construction risk management plan involves three key elements:

-Finding risks involves a deep knowledge of the project and the client you're about to work with.
-They include assessing the proposed project's environment, scope, and site conditions, as well as the behaviours and financial well-being of the project's owner.
+Finding risks involves a deep risk analysis and knowledge of the project and the client you're about to work with.
+They include assessing the proposed project's environment, scope, and construction site conditions, as well as the behaviours and financial well-being of the project's owner.

 Pin down the likelihood of the risk occurring and its impact if it should come to fruition.
 Compare it to other identified dangers using similar metrics, so you can prioritize action on each.